 Story of Incredible Construction: The Konkan Railways

 Konkan Railway is a railway line that runs along the west coast of India, parallel to the Arabian Sea and the Western Ghats.
 This rail route is constructed and operated by Konkan Railway Corporation.
 The railway line extends from Roha in Maharashtra till Thokur in Karnataka thereby covering a length of 741 km.
-During its entire course it passes through several rivers, mountains and the Arabian Sea thereby making the construction of railway track almost impossible.
+During its entire course, it passes through several rivers, mountains, and the Arabian Sea thereby making the construction of railway track almost impossible.
 Once the line was completed it offered some of the spectacular natural scenery during its journey.
-As the railway line is sandwiched between the Arabian Sea on one side and the Western Ghats on another,2000 bridges and 92 tunnels were required to complete this railway track.
-According to sources the amount of input required to construct this line was one of the most difficult tasks undertaken to be completed in 20th century.
+As the railway line is sandwiched between the Arabian Sea on one side and the Western Ghats on another, 2000 bridges and 92 tunnels were required to complete this railway track.
+According to sources the amount of input required to construct this line was one of the most difficult tasks undertaken to be completed in the 20th century.

 - Length in Maharashtra